dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Given that covenants are a pulsechain, and interpulse itself is published as a pulsechain, our design goal is that running interpulse on interpulse is possible by specifying interpulse as the covenant of a chain, and configuring the engine to run optimally within chain land.
 Furthermore the loader can be supplied as a covenant, allowing custom loaders and publishers to be created.

 The Covenant System is made of at least two distinct Covenants.
 The `covenant` Covenant, which is the final step before the binary it contains is executed, and the `repo` covenant, which acts as a parent for the Covenant, holding reference to its source code, lineage, and other published artefacts.
-Ideally a Repo is a general purpose object used to model all kinds of code projects, whereas a Covenant is the minimum interface we need to be able to use ipfs data as executable code in a safe and chargeable way.
+Ideally a `repo` is a general purpose object used to model all kinds of code projects, whereas a Covenant is the minimum interface we need to be able to use ipfs data as executable code in a safe and chargeable way.

 ### The `repo` Covenant

-A Repo chain represents a top level code repository that is used to produce executable assets of various kinds.
+A chain running the `repo` covenant represents a top level code repository that is used to produce executable assets of various kinds.
 In order to not constrain its use to solely interblock, the repo represents any kind of code that is version controlled by git.
 It will hopefully be able to run build steps triggered by commit, similar to github actions.

 Under the `releases` child of the repo, there is another child for each type of asset being released.
 For npm packages, this child is named `npm`, for python packages `pip` and for Rust crates `crate` and so on.
 Likely, a build step would have been required to produce each child.